awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.IamDatabaseAuthentication.md

 ## IAM database authentication with RDS for MariaDB<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.IamDatabaseAuthentication.mdb"></a>

-Following are the supported engines and Region availability for IAM database authentication with RDS for MariaDB\.
+The following Regions and engine versions are available for IAM database authentication with RDS for MariaDB\.

 | Region | RDS for MariaDB 10\.6 | RDS for MariaDB 10\.5 | RDS for MariaDB 10\.4 | RDS for MariaDB 10\.3 |